SESYNC-ci/ci-spring2016/Lessons/basicR.md

 The file path to the data for this lesson is: `"/nfs/public-data/ci-spring2016/"`.

 We will use the function `read.csv()` that reads in a file by passing it the location of the file.
 The general syntax for the functions to read in data are to give the path to the file name, and then supply optinal additional arguments as necessary like specifying the type of data in each column.
-If you don't specify what argument you are giving it, R will use the defaults, which we will do for now.
+Type a comma after `read.csv(` and then press **tab** to see what arguments that this function takes.
+Hovering over each item in the list will show a description of that argument from the help documentation about that function.
+Specify the values to use for an argument using the syntax `name = value`.

 ``` r
 read.csv(file="/nfs/public-data/ci-spring2016/Data/plots.csv")